 - Recognize when and how culture is invoked in communication

-- Conduct fieldwork in intercultural communication in an area of interest
+- Conduct research in intercultural communication in an area of interest

 100%